Vereyon/HtmlRuleSanitizer/README.md

 ### Configuration

 The code below demonstrates how to configure a rule set which only allows **strong**, **i** and **a** tags and which enforces the link tags to have a valid url, be no-follow and open in a new window.
-In addition, any **b** tag is renamed to **strong** because they more or less do the same anyway.
+In addition, any **b** tag is renamed to **strong** because they more or less do the same anyway and **b** is deprecated.
 Any empty tags are removed to get rid of them.
 This would be a nice example for comment processing.

 ```C#
 var sanitizer = new HtmlSanitizer();